scratchdata/website/blog/posts/shopify-data-ingest/index.md

 tags: ["Recipes"]
 ---

-One thing users ahve told us is that Shopify users have trouble exporting all of their data out of the platform and into a database.
+One thing users have told us is that Shopify users have trouble exporting all of their data out of the platform and into a database.
 We've solved this using Shopify webhooks and our tool to ingest data to Clickhouse.